-It is possible to follow a different sequence based on the information available at the time when the project is started.
+It is possible to make a different kind of a sequence based on the information available at the time when the project is started.
 This means that several iterations may be needed to complete the project.

 Setting up a PCM600 project